sontx/mcpadapt/README.md

 - [ ] support for llamaindex
 - [ ] support for swarm
 - [ ] support for crewAI?
 - [ ] support for remote MCP Servers via SSE
+- [ ] support for jupyter notebook